ropez/hitman/README.md

 # HITMAN

-A command line tool for hitting API endpoints, without bullshit.
+A command line tool for hitting API endpoints.

 ## Basic setup

-Create your project folder, containing a TOML config file, and HTTP request files for each API request you want to hit.
+Create your project folder, containing a TOML config file, and HTTP request files for each API you want to hit.

 Example layout: